AtlasPublicPolicy/power-bi-embedded/README.md

  **License URI:** [https://www.gnu.org/licenses/lgpl.html](https://www.gnu.org/licenses/lgpl.html)

 ## Description
-This WordPress plugin supports Microsoft Power BI Embedded, including  dashboards, reports, report visuals, Q&A, and tiles.
+This WordPress plugin supports Microsoft Embed for Power BI, including  dashboards, reports, report visuals, Q&A, and tiles.
 Power BI is a sophisticated data analytics software and service package from Microsoft.
 More information on Power BI is available at www.powerbi.com.

 **You can download this plugin on WordPress at [https://wordpress.org/plugins/embed-power-bi/](https://wordpress.org/plugins/embed-power-bi).**